pineunity/apmec/doc/source/contributor/event_logging.rst

     - events-list: Lists all events for all resources.
     - vim-events-list: List events that belong to a given VIM.
     - vnf-events-list: List events that belong to a given VNF.
-    - vnfd-events-list: List events that belong to a given VNFD.
+    - mead-events-list: List events that belong to a given VNFD.

 NOTE: For more details on the syntax of these CLIs, refer to `Apmec CLI reference guide <http://docs.openstack.org/cli-reference/apmec.html>`_